What is an interactive display and why you should consider one

 - Does the device support the video conferencing tool your company uses?

 Miro works on any Windows 10-based display with a supported Microsoft Edge browser (version 85+) or Google Chrome browser (version 85+).
-Here are a few examples of the types of displays that could support Miro.
+Here are a few examples of displays that could support Miro.
+Please note that Miro doesn't recommend any specific devices.

 - Microsoft Surface Hub 2S